python3statement/python3statement.github.io/_practicalities/intro.md

 It would be great if you can figure out how this version ended up being installed, and try to check how to prevent that for future users.

-See the following url for more up to date informations:
+See the following url for more up-to-date information:

 https://i.am.an/url